gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    each of the endpoint can initiate an DTLS handshake.

-   The DTLS endpoint will if necessary fragment the handshake into multiple records each meeting the known or set MTU limit of the path between SCTP endpoints.
-Each DTLS handshake message fragment is sent as a SCTP user message on the same stream where each message is configured for reliable and in-order delivery with the DTLS-SCTP PPID, and each message fragement SHALL be prepended with a single byte containing the lower 8-bit of DTLS connection ID.
+   The DTLS endpoint will if necessary fragment the handshake into multiple records.
+Each DTLS handshake message fragment is sent as a SCTP user message {{dtls-user-message}}.
    The DTLS instance SHOULD NOT use DTLS retransmission to repair any packet losses of handshake message fragment.
 Note: If the DTLS implementation support configuring a MTU larger than the actual IP